 Below is the Supercover ink in action.
-We were printing my fox drawing onto a few darker t-shirts and pieces of scrap fabric to make patches out of them...
+I was printing my fox drawing onto a few darker t-shirts and pieces of scrap fabric to make patches out of them...

 And here is one of the finished shirts:

-All in all, we are super happy with the new inks and had a lot of fun screen printing this weekend.
-I have some new designs in the works, so we are going to reclaim some old screens later this week, burn the new images, and play with the new images soon!
-I will post some photos of our printing session here.
+All in all, I am super happy with the new inks and had a lot of fun screen printing this weekend.
+I have some new designs in the works, so I'm going to reclaim some old screens later this week, burn the new images, and play with the new images soon!
+I will post some photos of my printing session here.
 I am thinking of making a screen with my new doe image, which you can see below in my sketchbook.
 What do you think?

 I also have a SPECIAL TREAT for my blog readers this month...
 Permaset is offering a special discount for How To Make Art readers.
 Just enter the following coupon code when you check out on their page, and you will get 15% off any of the inks on their site for the entire month of February: howtomakeart_feb